Terry Lewis (police officer): Prison

 Judge Healy sentenced Lewis to the maximum prison term possible – 14 years on the 15 corruption charges and 10 years on the forgery charge – to be served concurrently, fixed a non-parole period of 9½ years, and fined Lewis $50,000 on each of the corruption charges.
 Lewis was paroled in 2002 after serving 10½ years.
-He has continued to protest his innocence, suing his former lawyers and pursuing further appeals.
-The last of his appeals failed in August 2005.
+He maintained his innocence, suing his former lawyers and pursuing further appeals, the last of which failed in August 2005.

+Death

+Lewis died on 5 May 2023, at age 95.